Beef Consommé: Plot

-Michael (Jason Bateman), Lucille (Jessica Walter), George Sr. (Jeffrey Tambor), and their attorney Barry Zuckerkorn (Henry Winkler) meet at the prison to discuss George Sr.'s arraignment the next day, where Barry tells them they should all show up and appear loving and supportive.
-Gob (Will Arnett) is still looking for "Hermano", the man he suspects is having an affair with Marta (Patricia Velásquez), and Michael tells him that he will speak to Marta on his behalf.
-At Marta's house, she and Michael confess their mutual attraction and decide to "do the right thing" to honor their families, but end up doing "the wrong thing."
-However, with reminders of Gob all around, they decide to tell him before going further.
-While Maeby (Alia Shawkat) is tired of Tobias (David Cross) and Lindsay's (Portia de Rossi) constant fighting, George Michael (Michael Cera) wonders whether or not Maeby really is his blood relative and decides to investigate.
-Gob tells Michael he plans to beat up Hermano, and Buster (Tony Hale) overhears, imagining what it might be like to get into a fight, having spent his whole life under his mother's wing.
+Michael, Lucille, George Sr., and their attorney Barry Zuckerkorn meet at the prison to discuss George Sr.'s arraignment the next day.
+Barry tells them they should all show up and appear loving and supportive.
+Gob is still looking for "Hermano", the man he suspects is having an affair with Marta.
+Michael tells him that he will speak to Marta on his behalf.
+At Marta's house, she and Michael confess their mutual attraction and start making love.
+However, with reminders of Gob all around, they realize they can only honor their shared commitment to family by telling him before going further.
+Maeby is tired of Tobias and Lindsay's constant fighting.
+Gob tells Michael he plans to beat up Hermano, and Buster overhears, imagining what it might be like to get into a fight, having spent his whole life under his mother's wing.

-Lucille calls to remind the family about George Sr.'s hearing the next afternoon, and George Michael begins his investigation into Maeby's conception by asking Tobias to elaborate on his earlier comment about having trouble conceiving.
-Tobias becomes distracted when he realizes that his role as "Frightened Inmate #2" is a shower scene, and as a never-nude, this poses a problem for him.
-Buster asks Gob if he can ask Marta out, and Gob, not taking him seriously, tells him to go ahead.
-When he overhears Buster say hermano and learns what it means, Gob assumes Marta is involved with the actor who plays her character's brother Tio on El Amor Prohibido.
-He leaves to find that man, and Michael goes after to stop him.
-George Michael learns that Maeby was a test-tube baby, which he assumes means they are not actually related, and Gob reaches the soap opera set and takes a swing at the actor he's looking for, who knocks Gob out.
+Lucille calls to remind the family about George Sr.'s hearing.
+George Michael decides to investigate whether or not Maeby really is his blood relative, and asks Tobias to elaborate on his comment about having trouble conceiving.
+Tobias becomes distracted when he realizes that his role as "Frightened Inmate #2" is a shower scene; as a never-nude, this poses a problem for him.
+Buster asks Gob if he can ask Marta out.
+Gob, not taking him seriously, tells him to go ahead.
+When he overhears Buster say "hermano" and learns what it means, Gob assumes Marta is involved with the actor who plays her character's brother Tio on El Amor Prohibido.
+He leaves to find him, and Michael goes after to stop him.
+George Michael learns that Maeby was a test-tube baby, which he assumes means they are not actually related.
+Gob reaches the soap opera set and takes a swing at the actor, who knocks Gob out.